Blastocyst Culture Centre Delhi Noida

 Success Rate of Blastocyst Culture Centre Delhi Noida

 Due to all the reasons mentioned above, blastocyst culture obviously has a higher success rate than regular IVF.
 There is no single, consolidated data to know the concrete success rate, as most clinics prefer to maintain their own records.
 But even the more abstract data helps us know how much better it is compared to standard IVF.

 On average, 40 % of the embryos reach the blastocyst stage in a blastocyst culture.
 However, each of these embryos has a 65% chance of implanting to the uterus and about 60% chance of resulting in a healthy birth.
-In comparison, embryos in regular IVF only have a 15-20% chance per embryo of resulting in pregnancy.
-Furthermore, there is a meagre chance of multiple pregnancies in the case of blastocyst culture, as only one embryo is needed to be transferred.
+In comparison, embryos in regular IVF only have a 15-20% chance of embryo of resulting in pregnancy.
+Furthermore, there is a meager chance of multiple pregnancies in the case of blastocyst culture, as only one embryo is needed to be transferred.